Why Distraction-Free Eating Should be More of a Thing

 Another reason you may reach for an after-dinner snack during an evening on the couch is that multitasking during mealtime can hamper your brain’s ability to gauge exactly how much you ate.
 “Our research shows that memories for the amount of food we consume influence how hungry we feel later,” says Brunstrom.
 “In other studies, we’ve shown that distracting people while they eat can influence the formation of these memories, leading to greater consumption of food at a subsequent meal.”
 For example, Brunstrom worked on a study that found that people who played video games during lunch later ate snacks that were double the size of snacks consumed by those who’d focused on their food.

-If you’re super focused on your Facebook feed, your brain doesn’t get the chance to savor and store the memory of the sandwich or salad you had for lunch.
+If you’re super focused on your Facebook feed, your brain doesn’t get the chance to savour and store the memory of the sandwich or salad you had for lunch.
 That means you may get hungry more quickly than you would have if you’d eaten while free of distractions.
 Because your brain is storing incomplete information about what you ate, you might feel completely ravenous by the time you’re ready for your next meal.
 That means you may overeat not only during your distracted meal, but also at the meal directly following it.

-When you’re able to focus on your food you’ll savor the meal more, feel satisfied more quickly, and hold on to any feelings of fullness for longer.
+When you’re able to focus on your food you’ll savour the meal more, feel satisfied more quickly, and hold on to any feelings of fullness for longer.
 To set up a distraction-free dining experience, walk away from your gadgets and devices and take a pause from your reading or paperwork.
 Measure out a healthy serving size and, as you eat, pause between bites.
 This will give you time to really taste what you’re eating, and allow your body to process just how much you’re eating.